 Average 4-5 hours physical activity per day, up to 8-9 hours on longer days.
 Pack weights of 12-15kgs on some days.
 Altitude gains of up to 800m.
 Some uneven track surfaces and river crossings.
 No hiking experience necessary.
 Agility and fitness required.
 You need to be reasonably fit and enthusiastic.
 Terrain mostly tracks.
 Some may be slippery or rough; some off-track hiking and river crossings.

-Our trip starts at noon in Nelson, giving you free time in the morning to wander around this vibrant and charming city (the Picton departure is at 7:30am, followed by the 2 hour drive to Nelson).
+Our trip starts at noon in Nelson, giving you free time in the morning to wander around this vibrant and charming city.
 From Nelson it is a picturesque drive around Tasman Bay to Kaiteriteri, the gateway to Abel Tasman National Park.
 Here you can pack your gear for a 2 night stay in the park and then board the water taxi.
 A beautiful cruise around the coast takes you to Onetahuti.
 There is plenty of time to take a dip at this sheltered and idyllic beach before following the Abel Tasman Coastal track south to Bark Bay where the tents and guide have been previously dropped by boat.
 Pitch your tent and enjoy a delicious meal together.
 Fall asleep to the sound of waves lapping the shore.

 Activities: 1.5 hours hiking, 5km